RALPH WOODFORD ARTIST IN RESIDENCE PROGRAM

-There are two streams for the residency - a Self-funded Residency and a Guest Artist Residency.
-The Self-funded Residency is a fee paying model where artists may apply to stay for up to 1 month.
+Residency Model This residency is a fee paying model where artists may apply to stay for up to 1 month, with fees covering administration and a nominal accommodation charge.
 Applications are assessed by a panel, based on artistic merit and cultural benefit to the community.
-BSA will also grant a Guest Artist Residency to four artists a year by invitation.

 The BSA Ralph Woodford Residency recipient from both streams will have the opportunity to engage with our students as well as our vibrant regional arts community through possible workshops, exhibitions or artist talks.
 In turn, BSA students will have the opportunity to engage with local, national and international artists who participate in this program.